Academy for Nursing and Health Occupations

 Financial Impact: $3000.00

-4. To conduct security awareness training for existing employees.
+4. To conduct security awareness training for existing employees, annually and as needed.

 Financial Impact: $2000.00